-is not the real objective of varsity athletics.
-Training in initiative, quickness of thought, physical development, physical and mental co-ordination and good sportsmanship, is the virtue of all competitions.
+is not the real objective of varsity ath- any new group were erratic over the season's letics.
+Training in initiative, quickness of play.
+With the return next year of those thought, physical development, physical and mental co-ordination and good sportsmanship, is the virtue of all competitions.
 Win, lose or draw, the Wentworth Dragons "play the game."